sunnysidesounds/wapf/README.md

 ### To setup the framework you have two choices:
 #### 1) INSTALL OWN YOUR OWN SYSTEM:
-  (Install from SVN/Git Source and installed the required linux packages):
+  (Install from Git Source and installed the required linux packages):

 If using Ubuntu, don't forget to update: